insected/bobbae_gcp-wiki/Interview-Data-Engineering.md

 * You need to send the queries from the client, you can just send strings but if you want more comfort and caching you’ll use a client library -> extra code in your client
 * You need to define the schema beforehand => extra work before you get results
 * You need to have a graphql endpoint on your server => new libraries that you don’t know yet
-* Graphql queries are more bytes than simply going to a REST endpoint
+* Graphql queries are more bytes than going to a REST endpoint
 * The server needs to do more processing to parse the query and verify the parameters

 ## what is GraphQL Schema?